pmcollins/otel-llm-bakeoff/README.md

 ## Observations

+* 🧁 OpenLLMetry
+    * Repo contains many separate Python packages, so you can `pip install opentelemetry-instrumentation-langchain` separately.
+    * Emits telemetry with attribute keys containing the word "traceloop".
+    * OpenLLMetry has claimed the package names of upstream OTel.
+* 🍥 Local copy of OpenLLMetry package(s)
+    * Not many changes required to locally build a vendor-neutral package.
 * 🥮 LangSmith:
     * Telemetry looks like OpenLLMetry's.
     * No metrics, just spans (the original OpenLLMetry instrumentor sends metrics + spans).